In early 2013 a worldwide brute force attack hit WordPress installations across virtually every web host in existence around the world.

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As reported by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-When attacks on WordPress sites happen, it’s natural for people to start asking if WordPress really is a secure software for building and running a business web presence.
+When global brute-force attacks happen on WordPress sites, it’s natural for people to start questioning just how safe and secure the WordPress platform is for building and running a business web presence.

-WordPress is the world’s most popular content management system which makes it a natural target for attempted hacking attacks.
+Powering millions of websites and blogs worldwide makes WordPress an obvious target for attacks by malicious users.
 But do you really need to be concerned about WordPress as being a secure platform for building your business presence online?

-In this article, you will learn some of the main reasons why you should definitely choose WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should definitely use WordPress if you have any concerns about website security.

 Thousands of websites and blogs are attacked every year … not just WordPress sites!